marcusjacobson/techblog/content/_index.md

 This site will be used to publish:

-- Blog Posts, related to projects and otherwise
+- Blog Posts - related to projects and otherwise.
-- Projects
+- Personal Projects - sharing as open source, feel free to leverage for personal and non-commercial uses.
 - Personal profile to display contents such as skills and certifications, both currently existing/active and things I am working towards.

-This site is built using Hugo, and published using GitHub pages.
-For now, see my blog for details on how I have been building this page.
-Once I have the layout completed, I will publish it as a project.
+This site is built using [Hugo](https://gohugo.io/), and published using [GitHub pages](https://pages.github.com/).

 See below for my most recent Blog posts, or click the links in the upper-right to navigate to specific sections.